-ServBay & Docker Integration FAQ
+ServBay + Docker Integration FAQ

 file?
-Can I prevent that?
+Can I prevent this?

 ServBay adds entries to your system's hosts

-file (e.g. mysite.servbay.demo 127.0.0.1
+file (e.g., mysite.servbay.demo 127.0.0.1

 address.

-resolves to 127.0.0.1
+will resolve to 127.0.0.1

-Key mechanism:
+Core mechanism:

 example.servbay.demo